Last editedJun 20237 min read

 Make it flexible

 To upsell to clients and generate additional revenues, let clients add additional or premium services should the circumstances of their business change.
 Depending on their development, this may attract early-stage or high-growth businesses with different requirements.
-Propel by Deloitte, a division of the Big 4 firm which specialises in servicing ambitious startups and small businesses, offers a monthly compliance retainer as their main package.
-It is also possible for clients to add advisory related bolt-on services such as investor readiness.
+Propel by Deloitte, a division of the Big Four firm specialising in servicing ambitious startups and small businesses, offers a monthly compliance retainer as their primary package.
+It is also possible for clients to add advisory-related bolt-on services such as investor readiness.

-Billing a proportion, or all fees upfront as opposed to collecting in arrears, will give you more certainty about fee collection and will also ease the cash flow of your firm.
-You might want to use this approach with clients that have a history of late payments.
+Billing a proportion, or all fees upfront, as opposed to collecting in arrears, will give you more certainty about fee collection and will also ease your firm's cash flow.
+You might want to use this approach with clients with a history of late payments.
 Pricing expert Mark Wickersham FCA says:

 Package it up